DrSnuggles/AYSir/README.md

 22.09.2021: some progress was made. already 2 backends but frontend is blocking pusher since all comm is done through main thread
 1 or 2 backends more and i should have a nice backend suite.

-Sir Sinclair died 2 days ago and i also have to fix a problem with zipped AY thingy in jsVecx

 ## Goal
 Make Worker script that fills AudioWorklet